A Complete Guide to Instagram Feed Plugin

 Just like sharing your website’s content on social media, having an Instagram feed placed somewhere on your website or blog is also a great way for your visitors to learn more about you and engage them by showing the pictures related to your products.
 In order to showcase what you’re all about in the best way possible, having a clean and responsive feed is a must.
 And that’s exactly where Instagram feed plugin can come in handy.

 Not only is this plugin super simple to set up, but it also has a great number of options that will enable your feed to blend in with your website’s design flawlessly.
-We will tell you all that you need to know about Smash Balloon Social Photo Feed, previously known as Instagram feed plugin and how to set it up properly in order to use its maximum potential.
+We will tell you all that you need to know about Smash Balloon Social Photo Feed, previously known as Instagram feed plugin, and how to set it up properly in order to use its maximum potential.
 Although this amazing tool has recently changed its name it remained the same when it comes to its features and elements.